Michael Green (artist): Style

 His pre-occupation as an abstract painter for four decades has been with space.
 Not the astronaut's space but the space of the mind, an intellectual infinity.
 Lacking nature's spatial indicators (sky, perspective, horizon) idiomatic alternatives were needed.
 Thus his extensive earlier 'Bridge Series', oils and drawings - the metaphorical 'bridge' was his spatial ploy, creating the spatial tension that in reality is elemental to any actual bridge: space, structure and tension.

-He took up sculpture, concurrently with painting, on moving back to London in 1986, after a quarter century as a 'New York painter'.
+Green took up sculpture, concurrently with painting, on moving back to London in 1986, after a quarter century as a 'New York painter'.
 For him, space automatically is intrinsic to sculpture's dimensionality, so the ingredient of tension became prime: tensile linear balancing, contrasting textural disparities (shiny new, time-worn old), stressing the emotional stretch of a work.

 The current long on-going 'Painted Drawing Series' (works large and small, canvas oils, works on paper) hopefully engages the viewer more directly with the creative self via emotional painted gestures, the 'drawing' of the brush.

+Personal life and death

+Green lived in London and in Molini di Triora.
+He died on 1 October 2022, at the age of 93.